Activists slam South Korea's crackdown on propaganda against North Korea | DW | 21.07.2020

 The North Korea Freedom Coalition has similarly sent a letter of protest to President Moon, calling on his government to "protect, rather than target, human rights activists," a position echoed by Human Rights Watch Asia, describing the failure of the South to stand up for the rights of people in the North as "shameful."

-Rah Jong-yil, a former diplomat and senior intelligence official charged with monitoring North Korea, said the South's response to Pyongyang's demands is a mistake.
+Rah Jong-yil, a former diplomat and senior intelligence official charged with monitoring North Korea, told DW that the South's response to Pyongyang's demands is a mistake.

 "Both sides — North and South — have been sending propaganda over the border for decades," he pointed out.
 "But suddenly Pyongyang takes issue and demands that Seoul act to stop the balloons and the South effectively does as it is told.
 This is a political and tactical maneuver by the North that makes them look stronger and Seoul weaker because it is only trying to curry favor."